Mortgage Payment Deferrals

 Will I be able to apply for a mortgage payment deferral if I am a mortgage prisoner?

 Yes, we will work with you to support you during these difficult times.

 Am I able to change my mortgage deal whilst on a mortgage payment deferral?

 Yes, however if you have any fees or charges within the Terms & Conditions of your mortgage product these would still apply, for example, an Early Repayment Charge.

-The Society will not commence any action to repossess a member’s home before 30 May 2021 if they are in arrears due to Covid-19, as long as they keep working with us to get their mortgage back on track.
+The Society will not take possession of any member’s home before June 2021 if they are in arrears due to Covid-19, as long as you work with us to get your mortgage back on track.

 You may choose for your home to be repossessed if you believe it’s in your best interests – for example, because you’ve already made plans for alternate accommodation.
 If this is the case, please contact us to let us know.